 Planning, saving and investing for a financially secure retirement can be intimidating — even for financially sophisticated people.
 There are so many unknowns.
 How much money do you need to save?
 How long will your retirement nest egg need to last?
 What levers can be pulled to improve your lifestyle in retirement?
-Who do I talk to about retirement?
+Who should you talk to about retirement?

 Fortunately, you don’t have to do it alone.
 A retirement advisor could help you overcome some common retirement planning pitfalls and navigate a course to a successful retirement.